-With a tax levy, the IRS can legally seize personal property and assets to satisfy an outstanding tax debt.
+With a tax levy, the IRS can legally seize personal property and assets to satisfy outstanding back taxes.
 These property and assets can include homes and other real estate, vehicles, bank accounts, wages, and other items.
 If you are in danger of receiving a tax levy, you will receive an official IRS notice titled Final Notice of Intent to Levy and Notice of Your Right to a Hearing.

-A levy is sometimes confused with a lien, which is the legal claim to assets to satisfy a debt.
-The levy process is the actual seizure of the assets in questions.
-You can take steps to prevent the levy by making arrangements to pay a portion of the debt owed to the IRS.
-Keep in mind that if you are unable to afford your basic living expenses and pay your taxes, you can seek relief.
+A levy is sometimes confused with a lien, which is the legal claim to assets to satisfy back taxes.
+The levy process is the actual seizure of the assets in question.
+You can take steps to prevent the levy by making arrangements to pay a portion of the back taxes owed to the IRS.
+Keep in mind that if you are unable to afford your basic living expenses and pay your taxes, you can seek back tax assistance.

 Taxpayers are subject to a levy only after three requirements are met:

 While receiving a Final Notice of Intent to Levy is scary, you still have time to take action to avoid a tax levy before your property is seized.

 The IRS can levy property you hold, such as a home, boat, or vehicle.
 It can also levy your assets held by someone else, including retirement funds, wages, bank accounts, dividends, rental income, licenses, cash value life insurance policies, accounts receivables, and commissions.

 If you owe more than $50,000 in back taxes, the IRS can place a levy on your passport which means it can be revoked or denied by the U.S. Department of State and you will be unable to leave the country.

 If your bank account is levied, you have 21 days to make arrangements to pay your back taxes before the past-due amount is withdrawn from your bank account.
 You will receive notice of the levy through the mail.
 The funds in your account will be frozen when the levy takes effect.